Paying for a funeral

 Even if the bank account of the deceased has been frozen following the death it may be possible to have funds released from a bank, building society or national savings account on showing the death certificate and funeral invoice.

 Sometimes relatives may need to borrow money until the money and property are sorted out and some funeral directors will allow payment to be delayed until this has happened.
 Many funeral directors will require a deposit before the funeral to at least cover the costs of the disbursements which they have to pay to third parties.
-Click below for more information about the typical fees and charges.
 The reason for asking for deposits is that unfortunately many funeral directors have had experience of families ordering expensive funerals but not being able to pay for them, leaving the funeral director responsible for paying the fees of the cemetery or crematorium for example.